Update on the lorry safety jigsaw

 Camden is of course not the only council whose residents will face a significant increase in HS2 construction traffic.
 Wardington village in Oxfordshire is braced for 500 lorries passing through daily for three years transporting excavated soil .Construction traffic in Coventry is estimated to include 1125 lorry movements a day along Kenilworth road, a 96% increase in HGV traffic.
 Both the construction of the new Birmingham Interchange Station and Curzon Street Terminal will also bring more construction traffic.

-Following discussions with CTC, HS2 Ltd (HS2) looks set to adopt a policy which will adopt CLoCS standards throughout the HS2 route, so that only those contractors who sign up to CLoCS standards can tender for contracts for this mayor national infrastructure project.
+Following discussions with CTC, HS2 Ltd's (HS2) policy looks likely to adopt CLoCS standards throughout the HS2 route, so that only those contractors who sign up to CLoCS standards can tender for contracts for this major national infrastructure project.
 Companies like FM Conway and O’Donovans shouldn't lose out to rivals who bid low and skimp on safety.

 Securing the commitment of big spenders of public money like HS2 to safety standards and safer vehicles is crucially important to reduce lorry danger for cyclists, not least because of their procurement power and ability to influence the industry ‘norm’.